nikitavoloboev/data/docs/tools/obsidian.md

 - [Obsidian Diagrams.Net](https://github.com/jensmtg/obsidian-diagrams-net) - Inserting and editing diagrams.net diagrams.
 - [New Tab Default Page](https://github.com/chrisgrieser/new-tab-default-page) - Open a note of your choice when creating a new tab, like in the browser.
 - [Obsidian 3D Graph](https://github.com/AlexW00/obsidian-3d-graph)
+- [Metadata Menu](https://github.com/mdelobelle/metadatamenu) - Manage the metadata of your notes.

 ## Themes